bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 It's _tight_, but it's possible.
 The rest is only a routing problem.

-## Why I Had To Write An Autorouter

-And oh what a routing problem it is!

-A human mind cannot route a 12-dimensional hypercube, but getting back to the interesting properties of hypercube network topology, every node on the graph can be defined as a binary number and importantly, when defined as a binary number _every neighbor is a single bit flip away_.
-Defining the network of nodes and links is then pretty easy.
-It can be done in a few dozen lines of Python.
+### The Backplane Schematic

 This script defines the links between nodes in a 12D hypercube, broken up into 16 8D cubes:

 ```python
 import sys